dalenas/foundation-fix/README.md

 # Engineering Project - Foundation Mixture Creator
-## Before PM5
+## Before PM7
-- finish all code
+- ALL PARTS INTEGRATED
+- final product should be useable
+- final parts that we need are
+  - recipe creation algo
+  - front end and back end integrated
+  - final cads are done but drawings need to be cleaned up
-- update engineer report as we go
+  - final report
-- begin testing
+- business pitch
+- live demo of final product --> launched from iphone

 ---